Secrecy capacities of compound quantum wiretap channels and applications: Abstract

 \section{Abstract}

 We determine the secrecy capacity of the compound channel with quantum wiretapper and channel state information at the transmitter.
 Moreover, we derive a lower bound on the secrecy capacity of this channel without channel state information and determine the secrecy capacity of the compound classical-quantum wiretap channel with channel state information at the transmitter.
-We use this result to derive a new proof for the achievement of a lower bound on the entanglement generating capacity of the compound quantum channel.
-We also derive a new proof for the formula for entanglement generating capacity of the compound quantum channel with channel state information at the encoder which was given in \cite{Bj/Bo/No2}.
+We use this result to derive a proof for a lower bound on the entanglement generating capacity of the compound quantum channel.
+We also derive a proof for the formula for entanglement generating capacity of the compound quantum channel with channel state information at the encoder which was given in additional information (cf. I. Bjelakovi\'{c}, H. Boche, and J. N\"otzel, Proceedings of International Symposium on Information Theory ISIT, 1889-1893, Korea, 2009).